Current Competition - SW POETRY COMPETITION 2025

 Submission Rules:

-Your entry file should have the same name as the title of your entry prefixed by SWP24 (e.g. SWSP24 ‘It Doesn’t Have To Rhyme)
+Your file must have the same name as the title of your entry prefixed by SWPO25. (e.g. SWPO25 – SUNFLOWERS)

-Once all the entries are in, Michael Pearcy will send them electronically to the judge.
+Once all the entries are in, the Adjudicator (Terry) will send them electronically to the judge

-Please note that Michael Pearcy will only check that your file opens and not carry out any formatting or corrections on your behalf, and refer them back to the author for amendment.
-So please ensure you check that you have adhered to the rules and check you presentation, spellings etc.
+Please note that the Adjudicator (Terry) will only check that your file opens and not carry out any formatting or corrections on your behalf So please ensure you check that you have adhered to the rules and check you presentation, spellings etc.

-You will receive an e-mail from Michael Pearcy confirming both they have your entry and when it has been received by the judge.
+You will receive an e-mail from the Adjudicator (Terry) confirming both when they have your entry and when it has been received by the judge.

 For this competition, work may be discussed amongst members, but is entirely up to the individual and done on a mutual basis between writer and reader.
 Members should not discuss any other entries without the permission of the author to respect the privacy of those who wish to keep their work to themselves.